alexmonteirocastro/automated-blackbox-testing/README.md

 * Implement a plugin that can generate both test and coverage reports
 * Integrate the automated tests into a CI pipeline (such as Jenkins, TravisCI, CircleCI, bamboo, etc...)
 * The current automated test suite does not run tests in different browsers or devices.
 It would be a good idea to implement a functionality that would allow to run tests in different browsers and in different emulated devices.

+## Other flaws of this test approach

+* The manual exploratory test revealed that the input fields accept invalid data such as strrings and other formats that not _hh:mm_ or _MM/DD/YYYY_ .
+Unfortuantely it was not possible for me to cover undersired formats in inputs.
+* There is unsufficent coverage for testing duration calculation between AM and PM format times.
+* It would have been good to have as a test specification, the pricing for each of the parking lot options, so we could have conducted somne data driven testing.